 - Wait for your computer to restart and wait for AVG window to open.
 If it doesn't, double-click on the AVG tray icon.
 If your tray icon ends up hidden, un-hide it (click the little up arrow and choose Customize and beside AVG, change to Show icon and notifications, and then click OK)

-- Click on Update Now.
+- Click on Update Now (if it shows Program Up To Date, then skip this).
 Let it update.
 Continue doing this until it says You are currently up-to-date.
 From the Update screen, to get back to the main screen, click on the back arrow on the left side (white arrow in green).

 - Now, time to configure

 - Go to the main AVG Free screen

 - UN-check the bottom 3 items: AVG Advisor Notifications, Boot time improvement notifications, and Statistical notifications (all mainly just annoying messages).
 Then click Apply

 - Click on the + sign beside Scans and then on Removable device scan.

 - Check Enable Removable device scan, and Heal/Remove virus infections without asking me

 - Scroll to the bottom of this window and change Adjust how quickly ... to High Priority.
 Apply